charliewhitfield/astropolis_sdk/public/data/tables/README_AI_CHATS.md

 ****

+Precious metal ores and rare earth ores occur in various geological settings, and their distribution and extraction methods can vary significantly depending on the specific deposit type.
+Here's a detailed breakdown of the occurrence and extraction of these ores:

+Precious Metal Ores:
+1. Gold:
+   - Placer deposits (alluvial, eluvial, beach): 10-15% of global production
+     - Overburden: gravel, sand, clay (95-99% by weight)
+     - Ore: gold-bearing sands and gravels (1-5% by weight)
+   - Vein (lode) deposits: 80-85% of global production
+     - Host rock: quartz, carbonates, sulfides (95-99% by weight)
+     - Ore: gold-bearing veins (1-5% by weight)
+   - Carlin-type deposits: 5-10% of global production
+     - Host rock: carbonaceous sedimentary rocks (95-99% by weight)
+     - Ore: disseminated gold in sedimentary rocks (1-5% by weight)

+2. Silver:
+   - Vein (lode) deposits: 60-70% of global production
+     - Host rock: quartz, carbonates, sulfides (95-99% by weight)
+     - Ore: silver-bearing veins (1-5% by weight)
+   - Epithermal deposits: 20-25% of global production
+     - Host rock: volcanic rocks (95-99% by weight)
+     - Ore: silver-bearing minerals in volcanic rocks (1-5% by weight)
+   - Sedimentary exhalative (SEDEX) deposits: 10-15% of global production
+     - Host rock: sedimentary rocks (95-99% by weight)
+     - Ore: silver-bearing sulfides in sedimentary rocks (1-5% by weight)

+3. Platinum Group Metals (PGMs):
+   - Layered mafic-ultramafic intrusions: 90-95% of global production
+     - Host rock: mafic-ultramafic rocks (95-99% by weight)
+     - Ore: PGM-bearing sulfides (1-5% by weight)
+   - Placer deposits: 5-10% of global production
+     - Overburden: gravel, sand, clay (95-99% by weight)
+     - Ore: PGM-bearing sands and gravels (1-5% by weight)

+Rare Earth Ores:
+1. Carbonatites: 40-50% of global production
+   - Host rock: carbonatite intrusions (95-99% by weight)
+   - Ore: rare earth-bearing minerals (1-5% by weight)

+2. Ion-adsorption clays: 30-40% of global production
+   - Host rock: weathered granitic rocks (95-99% by weight)
+   - Ore: rare earth-bearing clays (1-5% by weight)

+3. Placer deposits: 10-20% of global production
+   - Overburden: gravel, sand, clay (95-99% by weight)
+   - Ore: rare earth-bearing sands and gravels (1-5% by weight)

+4. Alkaline igneous rocks: 5-10% of global production
+   - Host rock: alkaline igneous intrusions (95-99% by weight)
+   - Ore: rare earth-bearing minerals (1-5% by weight)

+In general, the economically useful deposits of precious metal ores and rare earth ores constitute a small percentage (usually 1-5% by weight) of the total material extracted during mining.
+The remaining material, such as overburden and waste rock, is typically stored in tailings ponds or used as backfill in underground mines.
+The specific percentages can vary depending on the deposit type, grade, and mining method employed.

+****

 Here is the updated table with the requested changes:

 | Commodity                                  | Assumed Grade        | Price in 2000 (USD/kg) | Price in 2010 (USD/kg) | Price in 2020 (USD/kg) | Price in 2030 (projected) (USD/kg) | Worldwide Production (2020) |